d3ledger/back-office/README.md

 $ yarn build
 ```

-If you run out of memory while building application you can try another command, but it requires at least **4GB** of RAM
+If you are run out of memory while building application you can try another command, but it requires at least **4GB** of RAM
 ``` bash
 $ yarn build:more-memory
 ```